AdobeDocs/experience-manager-65.en/help/forms/using/create-reviews-forms.md

 ---
-title: Creating and managing reviews for assets in forms
+title: Creating and managing reviews in forms
-seo-title: Creating and managing reviews for assets in forms
+seo-title: Creating and managing reviews in forms
-description: A Review is a mechanism that allows one or more reviewers to comment on an asset that is available in a form.
+description: A Review is a mechanism that allows one or more reviewers to comment on a form.
-seo-description: A Review is a mechanism that allows one or more reviewers to comment on an asset that is available in a form.
+seo-description: A Review is a mechanism that allows one or more reviewers to comment on a form.
-uuid: 45c7ff56-3fa8-4a0f-8597-05404e547282
 content-type: reference
 products: SG_EXPERIENCEMANAGER/6.5/FORMS
 topic-tags: forms-manager
-discoiquuid: d8c1c507-a6c4-44f5-be01-ee902bc28410
 docset: aem65
 feature: Adaptive Forms
-exl-id: 9ca4fcd6-3eb0-4fc1-a09c-e4ad532bbed0
 ---
-# Creating and managing reviews for assets in forms{#creating-and-managing-reviews-for-assets-in-forms}
+# Creating and managing reviews to forms{#creating-and-managing-reviews-to-forms}

 ## Review {#review}

-A review is a mechanism that allows one or more reviewers to comment on an asset that is available in a form.
+A review is a mechanism that allows one or more reviewers to comment on forms.

 ## Setting up a review {#setting-up-a-review}

-1. Navigate to the forms browser and select a form to review its assets.
+1. Navigate to the forms browser and select a form to review.
 1. If the Form does not have a review in progress, a **Start Review** ![aem6forms_review_chat_comment](assets/aem6forms_review_chat_comment.png) icon appears in the Action bar.
 Click the **Start Review** ![aem6forms_review_chat_comment](assets/aem6forms_review_chat_comment.png) icon.
 1. Enter the following information:

     * **Title**: Mandatory, can contain alphanumeric characters, hyphen, and underscore.
     * **Description**: Optional, description of the purpose / content for review.
     * **Deadline**: Optional, the date on which the review ends.
 When past the deadline the task appears as 'Overdue'.
-    * **Reviewer Name**: A minimum of one is mandatory. use the combo-box to add reviewers, typing a name lists all matching names; select a name and click Add.
+    * **Reviewer Name**: A minimum of one is mandatory. use the combo-box to add reviewers, typing a name list of all matching names; select a name and click **Add**.
 On the next section of the **Reviewers** tab shows the name of all the reviewers.

 1. Click the **Start** to start a review.